Translate This Page

 comparing, contrasting, evaluating and selecting.
 It provides

-a logical framework for problem solving and helps to select
+a logical framework for problem-solving and helps to select

 the best alternative from those available by narrowing down

 the range of possibilities (a convergent process)..
-Analytical

-thinking often predominates in solving closed problems,
+Analytical thinking often predominates in solving closed

-analysed to find the real cause.
+identified and analysed to find the real cause.

-Creative thinking is a
+Creative thinking skills :

-Effective problem solving requires a controlled mixture of
+Effective problem-solving requires a controlled mixture of

 analytical and creative thinking.